Connecting peers across and beyond Scotland

 “The people directory is useful as I find it far more extensive than LinkedIn for local government because I can find out what people are working on based on their group memberships and activity.”

 Find out more about the Scottish Public Sector Network

-Sector: Central government
+Sector: Local and central government